-Food Works is very excited to announce that we have been awarded some of the £4 million Food Waste Fund from DEFRA!
+Food Works Sheffield, a leading social enterprise tacking food waste has been awarded some of the £4 million Food Waste Fund from DEFRA!

 Sheffield’s Food Works will receive 1.75% of the £4m fund over the coming months.